 ALSO READBangladesh bans street protests ahead of verdict against Khaleda Zia 10 get death penalty for attempted assassination of Bangladesh PM Hasina Bangladesh sees fresh influx of Rohingyas as tension escalates in Myanmar China punishes 159,100 people for corruption, indiscipline during 2017 Pak court declares FM Dar proclaimed offender in corruption case

+"Please don't do something foolish that can put the party in danger.
 Remain united," she said last week.